fs-c/fsoc.space/posts/cpp-unit-testing-with-cmake-and-catch2.md

 ...and precompiled headers!

 I've used CMake for around a year or so and programmed in C++ for maybe half of that time as of right now, and recently I've finally had a chance to write unit tests for a project of mine.
-Previous projects were either [too simple](https://github.com/fs-c/vt-space) or [too reliant](https://github.com/fs-c/maniac) [on third party software](https://github.com/fs-c/peko) to warrant the effort but this one really lent itself to it.
+Previous projects were either [too simple](https://github.com/fs-c/vt-space) or [too reliant](https://github.com/fs-c/maniac) [on third party software](https://github.com/fs-c/peko) to warrant the effort but that project really lent itself to it.

 ## Problem Statement